 Hey everyone, I'm Howard Pinsky and in today's video, we're going to take a look at how you can combine the drag trigger with auto-animate to create a pull-to-refresh style interaction using Adobe XD.

 With the feed now set up, let's add in an icon that will indicate that a refresh is happening.
-Over in my Assets panel, I have a shutter design that will work perfectly which I'll place in the center of the artboard and set the color to a light gray.
+Over in my Assets panel, I have a shutter design that will work perfectly which I'll place in the centre of the artboard and set the colour to a light grey.
 Now, making sure that the shutter icon is snapped to the top of the first image, I'll place it at the back of the layer stack.
 Great.
 With the first state complete let's work on the second.

 Next, I want to immediately transition to the third screen.
 To do this, I'll select the entire second artboard, then drag the handle to the third.
 This will let me choose time as the trigger.
 And, since I want the animation to kick off immediately, I'll have the duration set to 0.
 I'll again want auto-animate for the action, then for the easing I'll set it to In-Out with a duration of around 2 seconds.

 Lastly, one more time transition back to the first artboard.
 This time, I'll speed up the duration and set the easing to snap.
 With all that set, let's see this in action.

 The play button at the top will launch the preview where I can now drag the feed down and when released, the rest of the interaction kicks off.
 If you want to get really fancy, you can also have new photos flying in from above.